MJ Melendez Player Props: Royals vs. Angels

 MJ Melendez At The Plate

-- Melendez has 12 doubles, two triples, five home runs and 26 walks while batting .217.
+- Melendez has 12 doubles, two triples, six home runs and 28 walks while hitting .218.

-- He has homered in five games this year (7.8%), homering in 1.9% of his trips to the dish.
+- He has hit a long ball in six games this season (9.2%), leaving the park in 2.2% of his chances at the plate.

-- Melendez has had at least one RBI in 26.6% of his games this year (17 of 64), with more than one RBI seven times (10.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- Melendez has picked up an RBI in 27.7% of his games this season, with two or more RBI in 12.3% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.